tjnewton/snippets/README.md

 # snippets
-Useful chunks of code that would otherwise be lost to the ether.
+Useful chunks of code and information that would otherwise be lost to the ether.

 ### Start snipping (ﾉ◕ヮ◕)ﾉ
 Clone this repo in your preferred directory: